elliottongh/PSMeraki/README.md

 This is a PowerShell module for Cisco Meraki REST API \([documentation](https://developer.cisco.com/meraki/api-v1/#!overview)\).
 Not all avaiable Meraki REST API functions are included in this module.

+New in v2.0.1 Fork (MARCH 2023):

+- Added Policy Object Group functions

 New in v2.0.1 (NOVEMBER 2021):

 - Reboot-Device fixed, now is a POST request (thanks @andrewzirkel)